jhanley634/testing-tools/problem/text/automated_tests/testing.md

 but segregate them into their own test suite.
 Jenkins is happy to patiently run that suite for you in the background.

+There are some big advantages of automated tests over ad hoc interactive debugging:

+1. a test is forever, it keeps running, keeps verifying
+2. a test is cheap to run, the setup is part of it, so is the good / bad check
+3. a test is cheap for your teammate to run, and vice versa -- we benefit from _everyone's_ tests
+4. a test is a good teaching opportunity, on par with the documentation

 ### must execute anyway

 I accept this as axiomatic: